smithmichael11/smithmichael11/README.md

 ## About Me

-I am a dedicated IT professional with a strong foundation in technical support and a growing expertise in information assurance and cybersecurity.
+I am a dedicated IT and Cybersecurity professional with a strong foundation in technical support and a growing expertise in information assurance.
 My interests span a wide range of areas including:

 - Technical Support: Providing robust IT solutions and user assistance
 - Information Assurance: Ensuring the integrity, availability, and confidentiality of data
-- Network Security: Designing and implementing secure network architectures
+- Network Security: Monitoring and implementing secure network architectures
 - Cybersecurity: Protecting digital assets through various security measures
 - Ethical Hacking: Identifying vulnerabilities to strengthen system defenses
 - Risk Management: Assessing and mitigating potential security risks